Argentine stocks up on Pampa buyback, gov't buying

 Brokerages related with state banks were buying shares, traders said.

-Volume leader was Pampa Energia (PAM.BA: Cotización), an owner of electrical power distribution and transmission firms which jumped more than 5 percent to 0.885 peso per share after the firm offered to buy back about 4.6 percent of its capital, or 70 million shares at 0.95 peso each.
+Volume leader was Pampa Energia (PAM.BA), an owner of electrical power distribution and transmission firms which jumped more than 5 percent to 0.885 peso per share after the firm offered to buy back about 4.6 percent of its capital, or 70 million shares at 0.95 peso each.

 After stocks trading closed, government regulator the National Securities Commission, said it would temporarily suspend the 10 percent limit on companies buying back their own shares, due to the extreme volatility on the financial markets.